Paul-wiseman/Foody/README.md

 Modern Food Recipes App - Android Application with Kotlin

-Smart Meal Recipes is an android application which allows users to view variaties of food and drinks across cultures and continents and also understand the relationships between ingredients, recipes, nutrition, allergens, and more.
+Smart Meal Recipes is an android application which allows users to view varieties of food and drinks across cultures and continents and also understand the relationships between ingredients, recipes, nutrition, allergens, and more.

 Users can also search for any food or drink and receive nutritional information, ingredients and instructions on how it is prepared.